-To operate a Tribunal that produces fair and just outcomes for those receiving involuntary treatment for mental illness or intellectual disability and the community.
+To operate a Tribunal that produces fair outcomes for those receiving involuntary treatment and care for mental illness and/or intellectual disability and the community.

 To be seen as a Tribunal that:

-- the community views as independent, fair and impartial.
+- is viewed as independent, fair and impartial.

-- recognises the importance of protecting the rights and dignity of persons receiving mental health treatment and care in Queensland.
+- recognises the importance of protecting the rights and dignity of persons receiving involuntary treatment and care in Queensland.

 - acknowledges and applies the principles contained in the Mental Health Act 2016 regarding victims of unlawful acts.